EnterpriseTrainingCenter/SPOnline/Instructions/Labs/Site-administration.md

 ## Exercise 6: Manage lock states

-1. [Add a page](#task-1-add-a-page) to the site Contoso home telling users that the content of the site is unavaible.
+1. [Add a page](#task-1-add-a-page) to the site Contoso home telling users that the content of the site is unavailable.
 1. [Set the tenant's unavailability page](#task-2-set-the-tenants-unavailability-page) to the page you just created
 1. [Make a site unavailable](#task-3-make-a-site-unavailable): Joni's group
 1. [Verify the user experience for an unavailable site](#task-4-verify-the-user-experience-for-an-unavailable-site)